cthippan/GoogleAppointmentSlots/README.md

 Checkout branch CalendarToSheet for code to collect student email and appointment slot details from step 1.

 Checkout branch FormToCalendar for code to implement step 2 above.

+How Triggers are set up:
+-	Set simple time-based trigger to run the script for every 1 minute so that the spreadsheet is up-to-date in step1.
+-	Set installable trigger to run the script 5 min after a change is made to spreadsheet from step1 to finish events in step2.
+-	Optional : Set simple time-based triggers to update free slots every 30mins and send email everyday( can be modified to any interval) encouraging students who haven’t booked appointment even once.